cd-4/syft/README.md

 ### New Features
 If you wish to see any features, I suggest you create an issue and pray that someone decides to take it up, or implement it yourself and create a pull request.
-I am open to any new features and PRs until it becomes a burden.
+I am open to any new features and PRs.

 # Installation